bseverns/seedBox/docs/roadmaps/native_golden.md

   `render_granular_fixture()`) and a stereo master-bus composite (`mixer-console.wav`, blended by `render_mixer_fixture()`).
 Euclid and Burst debug transcripts still tag along so reviewers can diff timing logic beside the WAVs.
-The harness resolves the repository root at runtime (it walks up to the nearest `platformio.ini`), so the rendered files always materialize in `<repo>/build/fixtures` instead of hiding inside `.pio/`.
+PlatformIO bakes the absolute project root into `SEEDBOX_PROJECT_ROOT_HINT`, the runner honors a `SEEDBOX_PROJECT_ROOT` override, and it still climbs the filesystem looking for `platformio.ini` if all else fails.
+No matter how you launch the tests, the renders end up in `<repo>/build/fixtures` instead of hiding inside `.pio/`.
 - **Hash discipline:** `golden::hash_pcm16` still mirrors the Python helper for PCM data, and a sibling FNV-1a byte walker fingerprints the log files.
 Both